 - if you drink as much as 14 units a week, it's best to spread this evenly over 3 or more days

 - if you're trying to reduce the amount of alcohol you drink, it's a good idea to have several alcohol-free days each week

-- if you're pregnant or trying to become pregnant, the safest approach is not to drink alcohol at all to keep risks to your baby to a minimum
+- if you're pregnant or trying to become pregnant, the safest approach is to not drink alcohol at all to keep risks to your baby to a minimum

 Regular or frequent drinking means drinking alcohol most days and weeks.

 The risk to your health is increased by drinking any amount of alcohol on a regular basis.

 Risks of alcohol misuse

 - accidents and injuries requiring hospital treatment, such as a head injury